gradio-app/gradio/guides/05_tabular_data_science_and_plots/creating_a_dashboard_from_bigquery_data.md

 ## Setting up your BigQuery Credentials

 To use Gradio with BigQuery, you will need to obtain your BigQuery credentials and use them with the [BigQuery Python client](https://pypi.org/project/google-cloud-bigquery/).
-If you already have BigQuery credentials, you can skip this section.
+If you already have BigQuery credentials (as a `.json` file), you can skip this section.
 If not, you can do this for free in just a couple of minutes.

 1. First, log in to your Google Cloud account and go to the Google Cloud Console (https://console.cloud.google.com/)

-1. In the Cloud Console, click on the hamburger menu in the top-left corner and select "APIs & Services" from the menu.
+2. In the Cloud Console, click on the hamburger menu in the top-left corner and select "APIs & Services" from the menu.
 If you do not have an existing project, you will need to create one.

-1. Then, click the "+ Enabled APIs & services" button, which allows you to enable specific services for your project.
+3. Then, click the "+ Enabled APIs & services" button, which allows you to enable specific services for your project.
 Search for "BigQuery API", click on it, and click the "Enable" button.
 If you see the "Manage" button, then the BigQuery is already enabled, and you're all set.

-1. In the APIs & Services menu, click on the "Credentials" tab and then click on the "Create credentials" button.
+4. In the APIs & Services menu, click on the "Credentials" tab and then click on the "Create credentials" button.

-1. In the "Create credentials" dialog, select "Service account key" as the type of credentials to create, and give it a name.
+5. In the "Create credentials" dialog, select "Service account key" as the type of credentials to create, and give it a name.
 Also grant the service account permissions by giving it a role such as "BigQuery User", which will allow you to run queries.

-1. After selecting the service account, select the "JSON" key type and then click on the "Create" button.
+6. After selecting the service account, select the "JSON" key type and then click on the "Create" button.
 This will download the JSON key file containing your credentials to your computer.
 It will look something like this:

 ```json
 {